Asong6824/Hybrid-Simulation-Method/README.md

 - **Standard UPMEM SDK**: Regular UPMEM SDK package (users need to install and manually modify linker scripts)
 - **Modified uPIMulator**: Updated with compatible memory layout and symbol alignment
-- **PrIM Benchmarks Suite**: Reference implementation for code structure (see limitations below)

-### Important Note on PrIM Benchmarks

-**PrIM benchmarks** were originally proposed in early UPMEM architecture research and have become widely used as a standard test suite in the research community. **uPIMulator**, as an unofficial cycle-accurate simulator, includes PrIM benchmark code for validation and accuracy verification.

-However, **our hybrid simulation method has a technical limitation**: it does not support host-to-DPU data transfer during the simulation process.
-Therefore:

-- The PrIM benchmarks  in this repository serve as **code reference only**
-- They demonstrate DPU program structure and can be used as templates for developing your own programs
-- **They are not intended for direct execution** in the hybrid simulation workflow
-- Users should develop their own DPU programs or adapt existing ones to work within the hybrid simulation constraints

 ## Prerequisites